AlexisTessier/javascript-value-locator/README.md

 **Parameters**

--   `locator` **([String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) \| [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object))** A javascript object locator as an object or a string.
-If it's an object, options can be directly provided in it.
+-   `locator` **([String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) \| [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object))** A javascript object locator as an object or a string which follow the JOL format.
+-   `options` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)?** The javascript options object which will be passed to the locator protocol function.
+If locator is an object, it can provide directly an options object which will be merged with the options parameter. (optional, default `{}`)
--   `options` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** A javascript object containing some options
+-   `inject` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)?** A javascript object containing the load function dependencies. (optional, default `{}`)
-    -   `options.protocols`  A Dictionnary where keys are the names of the protocols and value are the protocols functions.
-Use it to override to override defaults protocols or to provide new. (optional, default `defaultProtocols`)
+    -   `inject.protocols`  A Dictionnary where keys are the names of the protocols and value are the protocols functions.
+If locator is an object, it can provide directly a protocols key which will be merged with the inject.protocols parameter. (optional, default `defaultProtocols`)

-Returns **[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** A promise resolving the javascript object targeted by the locator
+Returns **[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)** A promise resolving the javascript object targeted by the locator.